Over 20 multiple-choice questions on circular motion and gravitation, featured in the AP Physics 1 exam, are provided with detailed explanations.

 (c) $mg+mv^2/r$ (d) none of these

-Solution: the car moves along a circular path, so it undergoes a centripetal force toward the center of the circle.
-As shown in the free-body diagram below, two external forces are applied to the driver at this position; a downward weight force, and an upward normal force.
-Take up as positive and apply Newton's second law at this point \begin{gather*} F_N-mg=\frac{mv^2}{r} \\\\ \Rightarrow F_N=mg+\frac{mv^2}{r}\end{gather*} In all AP Physics 1 circular motion problems the apparent weight means the same as the normal force.
-Thus, the correct answer (c).
+Solution: the car moves along a circular path, so it undergoes a centripetal force directed toward the center of the circle.
+As shown in the free-body diagram below, two external forces act on the driver in this position: a downward weight force, and an upward normal force.
+Taking upward as positive and applying Newton's second law at this point, we have: \begin{gather*} F_N-mg=\frac{mv^2}{r} \\\\ \Rightarrow F_N=mg+\frac{mv^2}{r}\end{gather*} In all AP Physics 1 circular motion problems the apparent weight is synonymous with the normal force.
+Thus, the correct answer is (c).

 Problem (12): A bead is placed on a turntable that is rotating clockwise as in the figure below.
-Assume after a while, this turntable starts to decrease its spinning speed due to friction in its axis until it ceased.
+Assume after a while, this turntable starts to decrease its spinning speed due to friction in its axis until it ceases.
 Which arrow best depicts the net force acting on the bead at the instant shown?

 (a) $\downarrow$ (b) $\uparrow$